DalilaSalamani/MLFastSim_Documentation/docs/ML_Model/training.md

 ### Energy and angle conditioning

 The next step towards building a generalizable generative model is to condition on the indicent angle of incoming particles.
-For that, the calorimeter used is built using PBWO4 geometry with a segmentation of (24,24,24) in (r,&phi;,z).
+For that study, the calorimeter used is built using PBWO4 geometry with a segmentation of (24,24,24) in (r,&phi;,z).
 Discrete energy points are considered in the range from 1 GeV to 1 TeV.

 ![](/img/ML_Model/Training/incident_angles_PBW04Geo.png)

 The angles range from 0&deg; to 90&deg; in a step of 10&deg; corresponding to the arrows from yellow to blue as shown in the figure above.

 The longitudinal and lateral profiles are shown in the next two plots where we can see a good agreement to the full simulation.
+Those results are for 0&deg incident angle.
+The accuracy of the model deteriorates in this example with increassing angle because the larger the angle the coarser the shower (particle deposits energy in less cells).

 ![](/img/ML_Model/Training/PBWO4_Geo_24_24_24_CondE_A/LongProf_60GeV_0.png) | ![](/img/ML_Model/Training/PBWO4_Geo_24_24_24_CondE_A/TransProf_60GeV_0.png)